jquery/infrastructure-puppet/doc/wordpress.md

 We run two quite different types of WordPress installations:
 * The `blogs` servers host blog.jquery.com, blog.jqueryui.com and
   blog.jquerymobile.com.
-These are edited by humans who have accounts that they use to log in to the WordPress interface directly.
+These are edited by humans who have accounts that they use to log in to the WordPress admin interface directly.
-* The `docs` sites includes everything else.
+* The `docs` sites host everything else.
 This is a collection of about 20 sites that are directly provisioned from Git repositories using the [grunt-jquery-content] system.